craftcms/docs/docs/commerce/3.x/config-settings.md

 Since this template is simply used for redirecting, it only appears for a few seconds, so we suggest making it load fast with minimal images and inline styles to reduce HTTP requests.
 :::

-If empty (default), a barebones template is used.
+If empty (default), each gateway will decide how to handle after-payment redirects.

 ### `gatewaySettings`

 Allowed types
 :   [array](http://php.net/language.types.array)

 Default value
 :   `[]`

 Defined by
 :   [Settings::$gatewaySettings](api:craft\commerce\models\Settings::$gatewaySettings)